GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

         kubectl get ingress ingress-resource

     The IP address for the Ingress Resource will not be defined right away, so you may need to wait a few moments for the `ADDRESS` field to get populated.
+The
-The IP address should match the contents of the $NGINX_INGRESS_IP variable.
+    IP address should match the contents of the `$NGINX_INGRESS_IP` variable.

     The output should look like the following:

         NAME               CLASS    HOSTS                  ADDRESS   PORTS   AGE
         ingress-resource   <none>   34.122.88.204.nip.io             80      10s

-    Note that the `HOSTS` value in the output is set to the FQDN specified in the `host` entry of the yaml file.
+    Note that the `HOSTS` value in the output is set to the FQDN specified in the `host` entry of the YAML file.

 ### Test Ingress